 Meanwhile, the buzz of the Grassmarket is the ideal setting for a night out and the hike up to Arthur’s Seat reveals dramatic panoramas of the city and the surrounding area.

-If you’re after a taste of the “craic”, you’ll find bucketloads of this famous Irish conviviality in the city’s numerous bars and pubs.
-For a quieter, more cultured break, you won’t be disappointed either if you choose a boat, literary or walking tour of the city.
+If you’re after a taste of the 'craic', you’ll find bucketloads of this famous Irish conviviality in the city’s numerous bars and pubs.
+For a quieter, more cultured European city break, you won’t be disappointed either – choose a boat, literary or walking tour of the city to get your fill.